Does your apartment feel chilly?

 - Doesn’t have to constantly run to keep your apartment warm

-- Some come equipped with a digital thermostat for precise degree control
+- Some come equipped with a digital adjustable thermostat for precise temperature control

 - Can be used as a primary heat source

 - Good for small spaces and a large room

 - You can’t control how quickly it heats up